itsfinegithub/Emotion_classification/README.md

 Emotion Classification using Machine learning/statistical method:

 1.i have imported all the libraries and spacy library
-2. LOading the all four emotions dataset
+2. Loading the all four emotions dataset
 3. preprocess all the data
 4. then I have used wordcloud to see frequent words
 5. after pre-processing of all the text I have used tfidf vectorizer to convert all the text into vectors based on the term frequency.